AhmedTayel/flask-app/README.md

   * Run `pipenv update`
   * Run `python app.py`

 Server should be up on port 5000.
+Make sure python version is 3.9 on your machine.

  * Navigate to UI directory and start a cmd instance
  * Run `npm install`